aminerhattous/kasper/README.md

 # kasper
+clone of the kasper project in  elzero web school course.

+#Note:

-clone of the kasper project in  elzero web school course _Note:_ this is not responsive , i created the project to practice css grid only .
+this is not responsive , i created the project to practice css grid only .